-As server densities continue to rise, cooling systems are under increased pressure in order to keep IT equipment and servers cool enough for them to operate efficiently.
+As server densities continue to rise, cooling systems are under increased pressure to keep IT equipment and servers cool enough for them to operate efficiently.
 If temperatures or the humidity is too high, IT equipment can be damaged and tape media errors can occur.

-Examples of these opportunities are the virtualisation and the use of ARM-based processors, which are designed to perform a smaller number of types of computer instructions so that they can operate at a higher speed.
+Examples of these opportunities are virtualisation and the use of ARM-based processors, which are designed to perform a smaller number of types of computer instructions so that they can operate at a higher speed.
 This provides outstanding performance at a fraction of the power.
 The technological development of both these options is making them a viable solution, but they are still outside of the remit of most data centre developers.

 Good practical management of data centre space is still a suitable, basic way of reducing energy consumption.
-Making use of aisle containment systems, installing blanking panels into unused rack slots and providing brushed grommets into raised floor penetrations are all simple, yet effective energy saving methods that can be implemented but they are still forgotten in many smaller facilities.
+Making use of aisle containment systems, installing blanking panels into unused rack slots and providing brushed grommets into raised floor penetrations are all simple, yet effective, energy saving methods that can be implemented, but they are still forgotten in many smaller facilities.

 Operators are still concerned about the efficiency of their data centres when they walk into a hot aisle.
 This perception, however, is gradually changing and people are becoming used to the idea that a hot aisle isn’t necessarily a problem.

 Warmer data centres do pose a health and safety concern because anyone working in elevated temperatures cannot work for extended periods.
-Health and safety in warmer data centres can be managed by limiting the need to access the hot aisle, either through use of specific chimney type racks, or arranging all connections and operator works to be located in the cold aisle.
+Health and safety in warmer data centres can be managed by limiting the need to access the hot aisle, either through use of specific chimney type racks, or arranging all connections and operator works to be in the cold aisle.

-Elevated temperatures need some form of aisle containment in order to achieve optimal efficiency and this can cause problems for code compliances.
+Elevated temperatures need some form of aisle containment to achieve optimal efficiency and this can cause problems for code compliances.
 Installing a sprinkler and gas suppression system can be problematic because enclosed aisles can create an extra layer of infrastructure with the associated costs.

-It is possible for some users to schedule key processing tasks to occur on an overnight cycle, however, this is limited by the business type and probably isn’t a workable solution for most operators.
+It is possible for some users to schedule key processing tasks to occur on an overnight cycle, however, this is limited by the business type and isn’t a workable solution for most operators.
 Other options to consider include:

 Although solar energy could supply a data centre with energy, it would need to be ramped up to be usable by the UPS.
-At this time, I would be very hesitant to suggest that this is a potential solution due to the inherent unreliability of solar energy.

 Big operators like Google, however, are making use of solar energy by establishing solar generation plants that offset their data centre usage on the grid.
 The use of small panel arrays coupled with battery storage could be used to reduce the parasitic loads on site that are non-critical such as fuel polishing, engine heaters, office air conditioning and lighting.